LordRazen/mojang-api/README.md

 <br>

 ## Use the MojangAPI:
-Get UUID from Playername
+Get UUID from Playername:
 `MojangAPI::getUuidFromName('LordRazen);`
 Result: 8d0a41175a764b72a7dc67b555119fef

-Get Value from UUID
+Get Value from UUID:
 `MojangAPI::getValueFromUUID('8d0a41175a764b72a7dc67b555119fef');`
 Result: ewogICJ0aW1lc3RhbXAiIDogMT...

-Get All Names from UUID `MojangAPI::getAllNamesFromUUID('8d0a41175a764b72a7dc67b555119fef);`
+Get All Names from UUID:
+`MojangAPI::getAllNamesFromUUID('8d0a41175a764b72a7dc67b555119fef);`
 Result: ["LordRazen"]

-Check if Skinfile Exists
+Check if Skinfile Exists:
 http://textures.minecraft.net/texture/d5c6dc2bbf51c36cfc7714585a6a5683ef2b14d47d8ff714654a893f5da622
 `MojangAPI::validateSkinFileExists('d5c6dc2bbf51c36cfc7714585a6a5683ef2b14d47d8ff714654a893f5da622');`
-Result:
+Result: bool

-Get Skinfile from Mojang Skin Servers `MojangAPI::getSkinFile('d5c6dc2bbf51c36cfc7714585a6a5683ef2b14d47d8ff714654a893f5da622');`
+Get Skinfile from Mojang Skin Servers:
+`MojangAPI::getSkinFile('d5c6dc2bbf51c36cfc7714585a6a5683ef2b14d47d8ff714654a893f5da622');`
 Result: GdImage